Now. Five Years From Now.

 From Vehicle to System

-Some in the Mobility sector saw this early.
+Some in the mobility sector saw this early.
 The vehicle stopped being the product.
 The system became the product.

 We saw this clearly in April 2009, when our team introduced the first Tesla Model S prototype through the “Launch Vehicle” video series we created for Tesla Motors.
+What once looked like a breakthrough product was something more — a system learning from behavior while reshaping expectations of what comes next.

 In hindsight, that was the signal.
 Ownership gave way to orchestration.

 Fleets now move continuously, learning in real time, optimizing for flow rather than individual preference.
 In many places, driving is no longer the default.
 It’s a choice.

 Which is exactly why motorsport didn’t fade.
+It sharpened.
+Meaning saved it.

 The Last Two Percent